We want to provide information to help you apply for the benefits you deserve.

 19. Who benefits from my life insurance policy?

 Life insurance policies have different purposes and end results.
 You can choose dependents or beneficiaries who will get assistance if or when you die.
-You are in charge of naming these beneficiaries, so you determine who gets to benefits from your life insurance policy.
+You are in charge of naming these beneficiaries, so you determine who gets to benefit from your life insurance policy.